SoftInstigate/restheart-plugin-skeleton/README.md

 ## Hot Code Replace

-The script `bin/restart.sh` runs RESTHeart with the debugger enabled, that allows some *Hot Code Replace*.
+The script `bin/rh.sh` runs RESTHeart with the debugger enabled, that allows some *Hot Code Replace*.

-For even quicker code modifications, you can stop the script `bin/watch.sh`, attach the debugger (on port 4000) to use the Hot Code Replace feature of your IDE.

 ## RESTHeart Configuration

-The directory `etc` contains the configuration files that are used by the script `bin/restart.sh`.
+The directory `etc` contains the configuration files that are used by the script `bin/rh.sh`.

-When a configuration file is modified, the container RESTHeart is automatically restarted by the script `bin/watch.sh`.
+When a configuration file is modified, the container RESTHeart is automatically restarted by the command `bin/rh.sh watch`.

 ## Dependencies